-'''

 public static void main(String[] args)

-'''

-The main() method is declared public by convention.
-However, it is a requirement that it be static so that it can be executed without the necessity of constructing an instance of the corresponding class.
+The main() method must be public so that the IVM can call it.
+It is static so that it can be executed without the necessity of constructing an instance of the application class.
+The return type must be void.

-The args array contains any arguments that the user might have entered on the command line.
+The argument to main() is a single-dimension array of Strings, containing any arguments that the user might have entered on the command line.
 For example, consider the following command line: